AlexeyKorkoza/url-shortener-mean-stack/README.md

 3. Write in command line `npm run test`.

 ## Review coverage of unit-tests the Server
-1. If you want to see coverage your write in command line `npm run test-coverage`.
+1. If you want to see coverage you write in command line `npm run test-coverage`.